turbot/guardrails-samples/calculated_policies/aws_rds_db_cluster_snapshot_cross_account_access/README.md

-# AWS RDS DB Cluster - Restrict Cross Account Snapshots by user defined Whitelist
+# AWS RDS - Restrict RDS DB Clusters access to cross account Manual DB Clusters Snapshots

 ## Use case

 Cluster Snapshot set to `Not approved` if cross account access exists to an account not in a whitelist.

 ## Implementation Details

+This Terraform template creates a smart folder and applies calculated policies on the policies:

+- `AWS > RDS > DB Cluster Snapshot [Manual] > Approved`
+- `AWS > RDS > DB Cluster Snapshot [Manual] > Approved > Usage`

 Use the AWS > RDS > DB Cluster Snapshot [Manual] > Approved > Usage policy.
 Calculated policy for policy `AWS > RDS > DB Cluster Snapshot [Manual] > Approved > Usage` policy.